Ahmadjajja/Social_Real_Estate_System_Mobile_App_Frontend/README.md

 * Users can also search for specific properties by name.
 * Even like or dislike properties to make their browsing experience more interactive.

-Overall, **the FRONT_END of the Real Estate Mobile App** is an incredible piece of software that showcases the developer's excellent skills in creating a modern and functional mobile app with an intuitive user interface.
+Overall, **the FRONT_END of the Real Estate Mobile App** is an incredible piece of software that showcases my skills in creating a modern and functional mobile app with an intuitive user interface.
 <hr/>

 **[The Backend of The Real Estate Mobile App](https://github.com/Ahmadjajja/-Hackathon_Backend_2022_Batch_04)**